Set-theoretic topology

 In mathematics, set-theoretic topology is a subject that combines set theory and general topology.
-It focuses on topological questions that are independent of Zermelo–Fraenkel set theory (ZFC).
+It focuses on topological questions that can be solved using set-theoretic methods, for example, Suslin's problem.

 Objects studied in set-theoretic topology

 Dowker spaces

 In the mathematical field of general topology, a Dowker space is a topological space that is T4 but not countably paracompact.

 Dowker conjectured that there were no Dowker spaces, and the conjecture was not resolved until M.E.
 Rudin constructed one in 1971.
 Rudin's counterexample is a very large space (of cardinality $\aleph_\omega^{\aleph_0}$) and is generally not well-behaved.
 Zoltán Balogh gave the first ZFC construction of a small (cardinality continuum) example, which was more well-behaved than Rudin's.
 Using PCF theory, M. Kojman and S. Shelah constructed a subspace of Rudin's Dowker space of cardinality $\aleph_{\omega+1}$ that is also Dowker.

 Normal Moore spaces

 A famous problem is the normal Moore space question, a question in general topology that was the subject of intense research.
 The answer to the normal Moore space question was eventually proved to be independent of ZFC.